KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 The marketing team should allocate 15% of Q4 marketing budget to targeted campaigns in RR, AP, AM states.
 These states show potential growth from small bases and created early mover advantage.
 The expected Impact of this is to capture 5-10% revenue diversification from Southeast in 6 months.

 ### 2. Optimize Computers Category Supply:
-Recruit 10-15 new sellers in Computer Accessories (current: 30 SKUs generating R$218K).
+Recruit 10-15 new sellers in Computer Accessories (current: 30 sold generating R$218K).
 As this is the highest AOV category (R$1,098) with limited inventory depth
 This could result in an expected incremental revenue in 6 months.

 ### _Medium to Long-Term Initiatives_